strapi/documentation/docusaurus/docs/cloud/advanced/email.md

 ## Configuration

-Configuring a third-party email provider for use with Strapi Cloud requires three steps:
+Configuring a third-party email provider for use with Strapi Cloud requires 3 steps:

 1. Install the provider plugin in your local Strapi project.
 2. Configure the provider in your local Strapi project.